 Every field on this page should be filled with proper information, replacing the part says "your-domain.com" with your actual domain name that is being configured.
 Static Records part must have all the new DNSMux host name and IP addresses.
 In the DNSMuxes section, it may list all the hosts in the propagation list from "Basic" screen.
-Check all the proper DNSMux name servers.
+Please note NS records should not be entered into the Static records, instead, check all the proper DNSMux name servers.
+Those DNSMux name servers are defined in the Basic screen DNSMuxen field.
 Then press the "Apply" button to create the first zone.